teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 questions:
   - How to get started in Galaxy for text-related tasks?
 objectives:
-  - Learn how to log in to Galaxy
+  - Log in to Galaxy
-  - Learn how to upload a file
+  - Upload files to the platform
-  - Learn how to use a tool
+  - Use tools within Galaxy
-  - Learn how to clean your text
+  - Clean and prepare text data
-  - Learn how to compare two texts automatically
+  - Compare two texts
-  - Learn how to make a visualisation
+  - Visualize your results
 time_estimation: 1H
 key_points:
   - Galaxy has many tools for text analysis that you can adapt for your needs.